-- 19. Section 40-3-102.5(1)(b), C.R.S., specifically identifies "an investor-owned utility's application to modify base rates."
+22. Section 40-3-102.5(1)(b), C.R.S., specifically identifies "an investor-owned utility's application to modify base rates."
 In accordance with the use of the term "application" both in Title 40 and in the Commission's rules, the statute implicitly references the Commission's practice of determining whether an application filing is "complete."
-The determination of completeness of an application is principally governed by § 40-6-109.5, C.R.S., and the purpose of the Commission's determination of completeness pursuant to § 40-6-109.5, C.R.S., is to establish a deadline for the Commission's decision on the application. - 20.
-The process by which the Commission determines the completeness of an application filed by an electric or gas utility is set forth in paragraph 1303(c) of the Commission's Rules of Practice and Procedure, 4 CCR 723-1.
-For an application, the determination of completeness is not, and shall not be taken or assumed to be, a decision on the merits of the application.5 Subparagraph 1303(c)(II) sets forth the process by which the Commission determines an application to be complete, short of a determination on the application's merits, including an opportunity for the utility to cure the application filing.
-Notably, "The Commission shall not issue a decision granting an application that has been determined to be incomplete until any deficiencies are cured." - 21.
-Notwithstanding the language in § 40-3-102.5(1)(b), C.R.S., the filing mechanism for an electric or gas utility seeks to modify its base rates is not an application, as generally used in
+The determination of completeness of an application is principally governed by § 40-6-109.5, C.R.S., and the purpose of the Commission's determination of completeness pursuant to § 40-6-109.5, C.R.S., is to establish a deadline for the Commission's decision on the application.

+23. The process by which the Commission determines the completeness of an application filed by an electric or gas utility is set forth in paragraph 1303(c) of the Commission's Rules of Practice and Procedure, 4 CCR 723-1.
+For an application, the determination of completeness is not, and shall not be taken or assumed to be, a decision on the merits of the application.3 Subparagraph 1303(c)(II) sets forth the process by which the Commission determines an application to be complete, short of a determination on the application's merits, including an opportunity for the utility to cure the application filing.
+Notably, "The Commission shall not issue a decision granting an application that has been determined to be incomplete until any deficiencies are cured."4

+24. Notwithstanding the language in § 40-3-102.5(1)(b), C.R.S., the filing mechanism for an electric or gas utility seeks to modify its base rates is not an application, as generally used in Title 40 and as defined in the Commission's rules, but is instead an advice letter tariff filing.5 Advice letter filings are distinct from application filings in terms of critical process and procedures as specified in the Commission's Rules of Practice and Procedure as well as its Electric Rules and

-5 4 CCR 723-1-1303(c)(I).
+3 4 CCR 723-1-1303(c)(I).

-6 4 CCR 723-1-1303(c)(II).
+4 4 CCR 723-1-1303(c)(II).